 The restrictions and potential up-charges from Spectrum TV and Xfinity Stream remind us why cord-cutting is so compelling.
 Over-the-top services offer to reproduce the cable selection without reproducing the horrible cable experience.
 Many of them have Roku channels that deliver that content to your TV.

 Sony’s streaming service may be named after its gaming console, but it offers a compelling channel lineup for gamers and non-gamers alike.
-Even with the most basic plan, the PlayStation Vue channel for the Roku includes 40 national networks plus local ABC, CBS, Fox and NBC stations (depending on availability).
-You can upgrade to more premium plans and get more than 200 channels.
+Even with the most basic plan, the PlayStation Vue channel for the Roku includes 45 national networks plus local ABC, CBS, Fox and NBC stations (depending on availability).
+You can upgrade to more premium plans and nearly 100 channels.

 Hulu’s live local streams have the potential to include your local ABC, CBS, NBC and FOX stations.
 If local coverage is a priority, you should check the Hulu site to confirm before making the commitment.

 The Pluto TV channel gives you a free option for watching live TV on Roku.
-Pluto streams more than 70 national networks live.
+Pluto streams more than 100 channels live.
 Although you don’t get any local networks, you do get news and sports content from both FOX and NBC.
 Pluto TV has specialty streams with geek-centric content from Nerdist, pro wrestling and anime.

 Pluto TV is a legitimate service and has cut licensing deals with each of its content providers.
 So how can it offer its live streams for free?
 The answer: by inserting ads into those streams.
 Commercial interruptions are just as frequent as on broadcast TV, but the limited variety of ads gets annoying after a while.